Parse a single expression/statement

 • kind(tok) to get the token kind

-• untokenize(tok, text) to retreive the text
+• untokenize(tok, text) to retrieve the text

 • Predicates like is_error(tok) to query token categories and flags